sudujr/Image-Super-Resolution-Using-Conv-Nets/README.md

 # Setup

-We trainied different architectures for generating Super Resolution Images on Google Colab with Tesla K80 with 12 GB RAM
+We trainied different architectures for generating Super Resolution Images on Google Colab with Tesla K80 with 12 GB RAM SetUp Instruction :

+We trained differnt architectures for generating Super resolution images on google colab with Tesla K80 with 12gb ram.
+GPU is required for this project as we make use of mixed precision training, Gradient Scaling, GPU Cache clearing to accelerate the training process.

-## Installation Instructions
+Installation Instruction |

-- Download Dataset using downloaddiv2k.py  | Thanks to https://github.com/Lornatang/SRGAN-PyTorch/blob/master/scripts/prepare_dataset.py for the script
+- Download the dataset using downloaddiv2k.py.Thanks to https://github.com/Lornatang/SRGAN-PyTorch/blob/master/scripts/prepare_dataset.py for the script

+- Run DataPreProcessing.ipynb to split the data into train, test, validation set also to resize the image into (128, 128) for LR and (512, 512) for HR.

-- Preporcess the data using DataPreprocessing.ipynb and augument.ipynb
+- If you plan to run the model with data augumentation included.
+Run the DataPreprocessing.ipynb file
-- To start training and testing our models we provide a single run_* ipyninb file in each directory which will be used for training, validation and testing purposes

-# Code Structure
+- For running differnt models.
-- SRCNN Directory Contains Models for SRCNN and DRRN.
+    SRCNN and DRRN:
-- SRGAN Directory COntains Models for SRResNet and SRGAN
-- Results directorys contains few sample image outputs with PSNR and SSIM values for comparison of our models
+         run the run_srcnn.ipynb inside SRCNN folder which is self contained for both training, validation and testing purposes.

+    SRResNet:
+         run the 541-srresnet.ipynb file from the SRGAN folder

+    SRGAN:
+         run the 541-srgan.ipynb file from the SRGAN folder.

 # Results